CVLab-Uniss/FFD-EXTENDED/README.md

 •	EyePosRightZ (ADCSmm): Distance/depth coordinate of the 3D position of the right eye (Millimeters).<br>
 •	PupilLeft: Estimated size of the left eye pupil.
 The Tobii Eye Trackers aim to measure the true pupil size, i.e. the algorithms take into account the magnification effect given by the spherical cornea as well as the distance to the eye (Millimeters).<br>
 •	PupilRight: Estimated size of the right eye pupil.
 The Tobii Eye Trackers aim to measure the true pupil size, i.e. the algorithms take into account the magnification effect given by the spherical cornea as well as the distance to the eye (Millimeters).<br>
+●	ParticipantGender: information about gender of each participant (anonimous).

 ## Image Index Lookup